cyberbotics/urdf2webots/docs/tutorial.md

 ![add model](./images/kuka_scene_tree.png)

-In order to change the default orientation of our model, we have to change the `rotation` field in the proto file.
-Most urdf models use the z-axis as `up`, while Webots, by default, uses the y-axis as `up`.
+In order to change the default orientation of our model, we have to change the `rotation` field in the PROTO file.
+Most URDF models use the z-axis as `up`, while Webots, by default, uses the y-axis as `up`.
 In this specific case, change the line:

 `field  SFRotation  rotation        0 1 0 0`
 to